IPS-Hosting/node-typescript-starter/README.md

 [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) is pre-configured to keep dependencies pinned and up-to-date.
 You have to install Renovate in your GitHub repo for this to work.
 Renovate can be configured in `.github/renovate.json`.
 Delete the file if you dont want to use the Renovate bot.

+## Dependency pinning
+It is recommended that you always pin your dependencies and let Renovate author PRs to update your dependencies.
+See https://docs.renovatebot.com/dependency-pinning/ for more information.
+If you use Renovate, it is pre-configured to pin your dependencies and you can use the `-E` flag of `yarn` to pin dependencies during installation.

+However if you are authoring a library to be used by others or dont want to use a tool like Renovate, it might be better to not pin your dependencies, but use version ranges.
+Just leave out the `-E` flag when installing dependencies.
+If you are using renovate, edit the `.github/renovate.json` file and remove `:pinVersions` in line 5.

 ## Docker
 There is a sample `Dockerfile` which will produce a lightweight image of your application, which only includes production dependencies and code.
 It is based on alpine Linux.